91 - SURAH ASH SHAMS

 Yet even here, the verse is diagnostic, not condemning.
 It shows that denial is a choice of orientation.
 And what is chosen can be unchosen.
 The moment attention returns to what is real, the spell of non-reality loosens, and clarity quietly reasserts itself.

-91.12 When ashqaha / worst among them (the part most disconnected from truth) are inba'atha / raised.
+91.12 When ashqaha / its most misaligned state (the part most disconnected from truth) are inba'atha / raised.

-NOTES : This moment marks the shift from inner imbalance to outward expression.
-What was latent now rises.
-Inba‘atha indicates not a deliberate choice, but a surge—an impulse that has been nourished by neglect and now asserts itself.
+NOTES : What was latent now rises.
+Inba‘atha indicates not a deliberate choice, but a surge, an impulse that has been nourished by neglect and now asserts itself.

 Ashqaha, the most disconnected element, does not emerge from nowhere.
 It is the part that has long been cut off from listening, from humility, from alignment.
 When clarity is ignored repeatedly, this contracted impulse gains momentum.
 It rises not because it is strong, but because it has not been seen.